crypto-com/chain-desktop-wallet/README.md

 ## Manual Build for Development

-### For M1 Chip Macs
+### For M1 Chip Macs 💻
 At this moment, the project could only be compiled with `node` in `x64`.

-Please check the installed binary version of your `node`
+Please check the installed binary version of your `node`:

 ```
 node -p process.arch
 x64
 ```

-If `arm64` is returned, please use Rosetta to open your favourite Shell
+If `arm64` is returned, open your favourite Shell in Rosetta

 ```
 arch -x86_64 /bin/bash
 ```

-Reinstall `node` v14 or v15 under Rosetta.
-It will install `node` in `x64` version by default.
+Reinstall `node` 14 or 15 under Rosetta.
+The reinstalled `node` will be in `x64` binary version by default.

 ### Installation